klavinslab/aquarium-bugs/README.md

 Write minimum reproducible code.
 If a 300 line protocol does not work, please don't report a bug that says: Protocol such and such crashes with a runtime error at line 89.
 Instead, write a new protocol in which you remove everything from the protocol except the lines that illustrate the bug.
 Such a protocol is a "minrep" and can sometimes be as few as five lines long.
 Point the programming team to that minrep in your bug report and say what the code should do and what it actually does.

 Be polite.
-Remember that the bug you are reporting is a byproduct of a feature that was lovingly coded by a real human who's goal is to make nice softare for you to use every day.
+Remember that the bug you are reporting is a byproduct of a feature that was lovingly coded by a real human whose goal is to make nice software for you to use every day.

 ## Feature Requests